signalscorps/file2stix/docs/extractions.md

 Each of these address formats has a defined length and allowed characters that can be extracted using a regex pattern.
 For example, [Bitcoin addresses is 58 characters](https://github.com/kvesteri/validators/blob/master/validators/btc_address.py).

-Cryptocurrency Observables are represented by [STIX Indicator SDOs (`"type": "indicator"`)](https://docs.oasis-open.org/cti/stix/v2.1/csprd01/stix-v2.1-csprd01.html#_Toc16070633), using the [STIX Artifact Object SCO (`"type": "artifact"` because there are no types that represent cryptocurrency)](https://docs.oasis-open.org/cti/stix/v2.1/csprd01/stix-v2.1-csprd01.html#_Toc16070681) to create the Indicator SDO `pattern` property.
+Cryptocurrency Observables are represented by [STIX Indicator SDOs (`"type": "indicator"`)](https://docs.oasis-open.org/cti/stix/v2.1/csprd01/stix-v2.1-csprd01.html#_Toc16070633)/

 Here is how cryptocurrency observables are represented in STIX 2.1 by file2stix;